a0a7/MagicFeatherReplumed/README.md

 ### Arcane Feather

 Unlimited creative flight with no caveats.
-Unobtainablle in survival by default, but configurable.
+Unobtainable in survival by default, but configurable.

 ### Primeval Feather

 Like the Arcane Feather, but with durability.

-Unobtainablle in survival by default, but configurable.
+### Stygian Feather

+Like the Arcane Feather, but inflicts a constant wither effect on the user while flying.

 ## Credits